The Future of L&D in the New Normal — In conversation with Alina Rusu

 For a preview, check out Business Academia’s learning modules that you can Remix directly into your ArcLab dashboard here: https://builder.arclab.io/discover .

-Here’s the transcript of my conversation with Alina:
+Here’s the transcript of our webinar:

 James: I’m delighted to speak with Ms Alina Rusu, Founder and Learning & Development Director of Business Academia — on the Future of Learning & Development in our New Normal.